 The injury comes at a crucial time for England, who are also scheduled to play Australia in T20 and one-day international series in September.
 Stokes's absence could impact the team's performance, requiring them to adapt their strategies accordingly to maintain their competitive edge in the upcoming matches.

-Arshad Nadeem's remarkable performance in the javelin throw event at the Paris Olympics has garnered nationwide praise and recognition, marking a historic moment for Pakistan.
-President Asif Ali Zardari, Prime Minister Shehbaz Sharif, and the Armed Forces of Pakistan have all extended their...
+Arshad Nadeem's remarkable performance in javelin throw at the Paris Olympics has garnered nationwide praise and recognition, marking a historic victory for Pakistan.
+President Asif Ali Zardari, Prime Minister Shehbaz Sharif, and the Armed Forces of Pakistan extended their warmest...

 American sprinter Noah Lyles faced a challenging Olympics journey as he battled Covid while competing in the men's 200m final and ultimately clinched the bronze medal.
 Lyles, who had previously won gold in the men's 100m final, revealed he had tested positive for Covid just days before the...